spearwolf/eventize/README.md

 - _connected_ objects will always get a reference to the _emitting_ object (that's the object which is executing `emit()`)
 - _object_ listeners registered by `a.on()` will always get a reference to the object in which they were _filed_

-_what? ok, please forget it .. chances are good that you won't need to understand this difference_

 ##### Examples